austenc/vscode-laravel-docs/README.md

 **Important:** After modifying the `laravelDocs.version` configuration value, you need to *reload Visual Studio Code* for the changes to take effect.

+## Supporting My Work

+If you enjoy this extension, consider [buying me a coffee on GitHub Sponsors](https://github.com/sponsors/austenc?frequency=one-time&sponsor=austenc).

+Your support helps keep this extension maintained, adds new features, and fuels the caffeine needed to debug those tricky edge cases.
+Plus, you'll get that warm fuzzy feeling of supporting open source! 🎉

 ## Release Notes